csswizardry/CSS-Guidelines/index.md

 To style an element with a class of `.widget__title`, we have a selector that is twice as specific as it needs to be.
-That means that if we want to make any modifications to `.widget__title`, we’ll need another, equally specific
+That means that if we want to make any modifications to `.widget__title`, we’ll need another at-least-equally specific
 selector:

     .widget { ... }